jacobccooper/unk_thesis/README.md

 # unk_thesis
-LaTeX documents for formatting a UNK thesis.
+LaTeX documents for formatting a [University of Nebraska at Kearney](https://www.unk.edu/) thesis.
+These documents are adapted from an earlier version of the University of Chicago dissertationlatex template, available [here](https://www.overleaf.com/latex/templates/university-of-chicago-phd-dissertation-template/syvxgkqhvqqt).
+This template is also CC BY 4.0.

+Documents include several alterations made by [Natalia Piland](https://github.com/natiop) and also made by myself during the process of my PhD and during the adaptation for UNK.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]